saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

 }
 ```

+This is particularly useful for retry logic or when you need to compute a value through iteration.

 ### While Loops

 `while` loops combine a condition with a loop, running until the condition is no longer true: